 Shutter Hub teamed up with National Trust for Scotland and Glasgow Women’s Library to create a two-part exhibition, WAYS OF SEEING, spotlighting Women and Photography in Scotland, in response to the National Trust for Scotland’s Second Morton Photography Symposium.

-Through WAYS OF SEEING, Shutter Hub brings together the work of women photographers in, and from, Scotland, asks them ‘What are you looking at now?’
+Through WAYS OF SEEING, Shutter Hub brings together the work of women photographers in, and from, Scotland, and asks them ‘What are you looking at now?’

 The two-part exhibition will run concurrently at Glasgow Women’s Library as a large-scale projection, and online at shutterhub.org.uk